SamCutmore/TelemetryViewer/README.md

 This project implements a UART transport layer for streaming telemetry data over serial communication.
 It serves as a testbed for developing and refining skills in:

-- Serial port configuration and management (POSIX termios)
+- Serial port configuration and management
+- Event driven sub/pub architecture for modular services
 - UART data reading and framing
 - Protocol layering
 - Real-time telemetry visualization (planned with OpenGL)

 The current implementation supports basic UART communication and frame parsing.
-Visualization is in progress.

 ## Features